Call us now:

 Non-Immigrant “B” Visa cancellation

-The Non-Immigrant B Visa, also known as the Business Visa, is typically cancelled if your job contract ends or your work permit becomes invalid.
+The Non-Immigrant B Visa, also known as the Business Visa, typically gets cancelled if your job contract ends or your work permit becomes invalid.

 When your job ends and your company notifies the Ministry of Labour, both your work permit and visa are cancelled simultaneously.

 After your work permit ends, you usually have seven days to leave Thailand or apply for a new visa.
-If you do not, you could overstay and risk being banned from re-entering.
+If you do not, you risk overstaying and could be banned from re-entering.

 Your visa can also be cancelled if you engage in work that your work permit does not permit.
-Performing jobs outside your permitted scope is considered illegal work and can result in your visa being cancelled.
+Performing jobs outside your permitted scope is considered illegal work and can lead to visa cancellation.

 Education (“ED”) Visa cancellation